Encounter the classic safari Big Five, plus one more important resident…

 - They live and work in your destination and know it better than any remotely-based agency

 - So you have the most up to date local knowledge at your disposal

 Top three things to do in Rwanda

 There are many wonderful experiences to be had in this jungle-clad nation.
-For further inspiration take a look at the trip ideas put together by our trusted local experts at the foot of this page, but in the meantime here are our top three things to do in Rwanda.
+For further inspiration take a look at the trip ideas put together by our trusted local experts, but in the meantime here are our top three things to do in Rwanda.